 Tracking is also very useful when trying to reach financial goals, and there are tools that can assist you here, as well.

 If you have spending goals, there are tons of free spreadsheets and low-cost budgeting tools out there.
-For a couple of years, I tracked my spending with Mint and then Personal Capital.
+For a couple of years, I tracked my spending with Mint and then Empower.
 The process is mostly automated once you grant read-only access to your credit card and banking accounts.